 “We are fortunate to have parents who work together to support our students,” says men’s soccer coach Joe Clarke.
 “The Estakhris were among those who took the lead when Paymon was on the team.”

 The couple has provided generous financial support for the men’s soccer program as well, both during Paymon’s time at the university and after he earned bachelor’s and master’s degrees in engineering in 2016.
 In November 2016, the Estakhris made a significant commitment to endow a coaching position for the program, the first such position to be established in the Department of Athletics.

-On October 14, Coach Clarke will be installed as the Estakhri Family Men’s Soccer Head Coach.
+On October 14, Coach Clarke was installed as the Estakhri Family Men’s Soccer Head Coach.
 During his 20 years as a coach at Washington University, he has guided the men’s team to 19 winning seasons and 10 NCAA Tournament appearances.

 “This gift represents a tremendous vote of confidence in Joe Clarke and his ability to make a difference in the lives of our student-athletes,” says Chancellor Mark S. Wrighton.
 “It provides resources that will allow him to enhance an already successful program, and it will benefit men’s soccer coaches and players for generations to come.”

 The Estakhris have a deep respect for Coach Clarke.
 “He is very knowledgeable, and I like the way he treats his players,” says Mr. Estakhri, who played soccer at the collegiate level himself.
 “We have gotten to know each other very well over the years, and we have become good friends.”